33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 It is also an incredibly easy one!

-Lokrum Island is a mere 15 minutes by ferry from the Old Town.
+Lokrum Island is a mere 15 minutes away from the Old Town by ferry, and the ferries are near-constant during the summer.

 lokrum island at sunset, one of the best attractions dubrovnik croatia